catherinism/catherinism.github.io/_posts/2019-06-30-rails_with_js_project_guide.markdown

 }
 ```

-> I wanted my images to show just like in my Rails project, but I realized that it's more important to understand and finish this project first then go back to it at a later time.
+> I wanted my images to show just like in my Rails project but I don't know how at the moment.
+I realized that it's more important to understand and finish this project first, and I can always go back and improve it at a later time.

+*RAILS PROJECT SCREENSHOTS*

 ![](http://i66.tinypic.com/2i93w5f.png)

 ![](http://i63.tinypic.com/124x84w.png)

+**More tips (more like learn from my mistakes)**
+1. don't forget to use back ticks
+2. know the difference between .container and #container
+3. don't forget your } brackets

 Hope this can help other students who are about to do their Rails with JS projects.
 Can't wait to start React!